dmalicia/dm-terraform/README.md

-### dm-terraform
+## dm-terraform

-dm-terraform is a boilerplate made in terraform to spawn a high availability webserver in hybrid clouds
+dm-terraform is a boilerplate made in terraform to spawn a high availability webservers in hybrid or single clouds

 the stack is composed by :
->- Terraform, Atlantis, Puppet, Git, NodeJS, Grafana, Puppet, Prometheus, Docker, Cassandra
+#>- Terraform, Atlantis, Puppet, Git, NodeJS, Grafana, Puppet, Prometheus, Docker, Cassandra

 to be implemented:
->- Consul, Packer
+#>- Consul, Packer

 ### supported clouds :
   >- GCP